pereirarodrigo/pereirarodrigo/README.md

 ## Overview

 :wave: Hello!
-My name is Rodrigo and I'm a brazilian computer scientist and artificial intelligence researcher.
+My name is Rodrigo and I'm a brazilian computer scientist and artificial intelligence scientist.
 I have a B.Sc. in Computer Science degree from the Universidade Cidade de São Paulo (UNICID) and a postgraduate degree in Artificial Intelligence and Machine Learning at the Pontifícia Universidade Católica de Minas Gerais (PUC Minas).

 <br>